Four Films to See at Next Week's DC Asian Pacific American Film Festival

 4. Bad Axe

 Bad Axe documents filmmaker David Siev’s experience after he left New York City for his rural hometown of Bad Axe, Michigan at the start of the pandemic.
 His family struggles to keep their restaurant afloat amid growing violence toward Asian Americans.
 The Mexican-American and Cambodian-American family also grapples with old wounds dating back to Cambodia’s genocide and Trump-era, anti-immigrant racism.
 They find themselves speaking out during the Black Lives Matter movement in their conservative community.
 The film is intimate, says Bisagni, as a portrait of just one American family— yet it captures what people from so many different backgrounds went through during the pandemic.
-“It’s something that Americans in the future will reference about the time of the Covid-19 pandemic.”
+“It’s something that Americans in the future will reference about the time of the Covid-19 pandemic,” Bisagni says.

 July 17, AFI Silver Theatre and Cultural Center, Silver Spring, $20.
 Buy a ticket here.